trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 implementation is:

 1) Test results over multiple builds/days are not archived in a database for later retrieval and query.
-Only the latest build's detailed results can be found.
+Only the latest build's detailed results are accessible.

 2) Detailed test results (pass or fail) cannot be easily looked up on a website.
 Only detailed results from the last build can be found and one